-Termination of pregnancy (also known as abortion) is the medical procedure to end a pregnancy.
+Abortion (also known as termination of pregnancy) is the medical procedure to end a pregnancy.
 In Hong Kong, doctors can evaluate whether you are eligible for an abortion or not.
 It is best to consult your doctor for appropriate care and support if you are considering terminating your pregnancy, as it is a complex and sensitive issue.

 When the assessment is completed, you can choose the termination method according to your situation.
 There are two main types of termination: